Cake Decorating: How to Be a Professional Cake Decorator

 - Recently Updated

 Cake decorating is the practice of using frosting or icing to create images or designs on cake.
-Programs in the subject offered...
+Fully online programs in this...

 See our list of the top free online cake decorating courses.
 Learn about what courses are available and what topics they cover...

 Cake decorating courses start with a simple buttercream swirl on a cupcake and build up to elaborate bouquets of icing flowers...